DFE-Digital/bat-design-history/app/posts/becoming-a-teacher/2024-04-15-vision-mission-values.md

 ### Enabled by

-Our mission is enabled by services that:
+Our mission is enabled by:

-- support every potential teacher to find and apply for the right course for them, and save schools time and money
+- services that support every potential teacher to find and apply for the right course for them, and save schools time and money

-- recognise highly qualified international teachers who can successfully teach in English classrooms
+- services that recognise highly qualified international teachers who can successfully teach in English classrooms

-- have recruitment programmes that widen the pool of people who can successfully become a great teacher
+- recruitment programmes that widen the pool of people who can successfully become a great teacher

-- deliver high-quality teacher training in an effective initial teacher training (ITT) market that equips every trainee to become an excellent teacher
+- high-quality teacher training in an effective initial teacher training (ITT) market that equips every trainee to become an excellent teacher

 ## Values